AASTU • Capstone Project • Group 78

 In Ethiopia, harvested crops like teff, corn, and wheat often degrade in conventional storage due to undetected temperature and moisture fluctuations.

-Current storage methods are less accurate and efficient.
-Without automated control, farmers face significant post-harvest losses, weakening food security.
+Current storage methods are less accurate and efficient, leading to post-harvest losses.

 Problem Statement